-- Shred Carrots: The only time intensive part of this recipe is shredding the carrots.
+- Shred the carrots.
+The only time intensive part of this recipe is shredding the carrots.
 You want them very fine, so use the smaller side on a box grater.
 And enlist one of your kids to do it.

-- Whisk Dry Ingredients: In a large bowl, whisk together the dry ingredients (flour, baking powder, baking soda, cinnamon, nutmeg, cloves, ginger, and salt.
+- Whisk together the dry ingredients.
+In a large bowl, whisk together the dry ingredients (flour, baking powder, baking soda, cinnamon, nutmeg, cloves, ginger, and salt.

-- Combine Wet Ingredients: In a medium bowl, whisk together the eggs, sugars, vegetable oil, apple sauce, and carrots.
+- Combine the wet ingredients.
+In a medium bowl, whisk together the eggs, sugars, vegetable oil, apple sauce, and carrots.